 How to get into Cyber Security

-The threat of attacks is vast.
-Britain's local governments have been hit by almost 100 million cyber-attacks over the past five years, according to research by privacy campaign group Big Brother Watch.
+The threat of attacks is vast and affects all organisations, both in the private and public sectors.
+Britain's local governments alone have been hit by almost 100 million cyber-attacks over the past five years, according to research by privacy campaign group Big Brother Watch.
 At national levels, the governments of both the US and the UK issued a joint warning over Russian targeting of internet infrastructure.

 There is a huge role for cyber security experts to play in keeping companies and citizens safe.
 The sector has a shortage of professionals and combines excellent job prospects with high salaries.
 This makes it the perfect option for candidates with transferable skills looking for a lucrative career change.

 How to pivot your career to cyber security

 While there is no single path into cyber security, certain skills and certifications are a baseline for entry.

 It’s important to understand the holistic nature of information security work: it's a large area of expertise and there's no such thing as a one-size-fits-all 'cyber security professional'.
 This means that alongside broad skills, you will also need to specialise in a certain area.

 Essential IT skills for the cyber security job market